-FITC Tasks Organisations to Embrace Agile Work Plans For Efficiency, Growth
+FITC Tasks Organisations To Embrace Agile Work Plans For Efficiency, Growth

+FITC at the weekend held its first business summit in the year with the theme: “Building an Agile Organization: Driving Innovation and Efficiency for Growth.”
+The event, which attracted participants and facilitators across leading sectors of the economy was a wakeup call on organizations to become agile in their operations to increase revenue, optimise cost to serve and mitigate operational risks.

-The facilitators at the event include Mrs. Osaretin Demuren, Chairman, Guaranty Trust Bank Plc. and the keynote speaker; Mrs. Folake Sanu, Executive Director, Wema Bank Plc; Mr. Ladi Asuni, Partner Emerging Technology and Data Analytics, KPMG and Mrs. Abimbola O Adebakin, CEO, Advantage Health Africa.
+The facilitators at the event included Mrs. Osaretin Demuren, chairperson, Guaranty Trust Bank Plc. and the keynote speaker; Mrs. Folake Sanu, executive director, Wema Bank Plc; Mr. Ladi Asuni, partner Emerging Technology and Data Analytics, KPMG and Mrs. Abimbola O Adebakin, CEO, Advantage Health Africa.

 In her welcome address, Chizor Malize, Managing Director/ CEO FITC, said the theme was painstakingly chosen, in view of the recent developments of 2020, and established facts that organizations must become extremely agile, highly innovative and efficient in their operations.